 Mayor Eady provided a brief history of the city's actions regarding the Yarbrough House (107 West Clark Street) since its purchase by the City of Oxford.
 The City of Oxford has made repairs to the roof and shored it up to prevent any deterioration while the city decides how to use it.
 A committee of the Council came back with recommendations to use it as a history center/community center.
-Erik Oliver also provided recommendations related to the history of the house and concurred with the committee's recommendations for renovation.
+Erik Oliver also provided recommendations related to the history of the house and concurred with the committee's recommendations.
+A second committee worked to come up with some recommendations for renovation.
 The attachments include three design options.
 All three options include modifications to bring the facility into ADA compliance.
 The first option retains the current layout.
 The second and third options include modifications to the layout to create different sizes of rooms and a different number or location of bathrooms.
 The third option involves extensive wall removal.